XenitAB/azure-devops-templates/gitops-v2/README.md

 one environment to another.
 The templates make heavy use of the [gitops-promotion](https://github.com/XenitAB/gitops-promotion) tool to execute the majority of logic.

+In addition to the gitops promotion pipelines mentioned above, the `./validate/main.yaml` can be used in the "gitops" repository to create a pipeline that validates the syntactical correctness of the manifests.

 ## Usage

 Create the build pipeline in the application repository.
 The `serviceName` is the name of the application.